pustovitDmytro/logger-decorator/README.md

 * ```simpleSanitizer``` - default [inspect](https://nodejs.org/api/util.html#util_util_inspect_object_options) function
 * ```dataSanitizer``` - firstly replace all values with key ```%password%``` replaced to ```***```, and then ```simpleSanitizer```.

+**Performance notes**

+`dataSanitizer` could impact performance greatly on complex objects and large arrays.
+If you don't need to sanitize sensitive patterns (tokens, passwords), use simpleSanitizer, or write a custom handler.

 ### Logger